freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/restrict-possible-usernames.md

 # --hints--

-Your regex should match `JACK`
+Your regex should match the string `JACK`

 ```js
 assert(userCheck.test('JACK'));
 ```

-Your regex should not match `J`
+Your regex should not match the string `J`

 ```js
 assert(!userCheck.test('J'));
 ```

-Your regex should match `Jo`
+Your regex should match the string `Jo`

 ```js
 assert(userCheck.test('Jo'));
 ```

-Your regex should match `Oceans11`
+Your regex should match the string `Oceans11`

 ```js
 assert(userCheck.test('Oceans11'));
 ```

-Your regex should match `RegexGuru`
+Your regex should match the string `RegexGuru`

 ```js
 assert(userCheck.test('RegexGuru'));
 ```

-Your regex should not match `007`
+Your regex should not match the string `007`

 ```js
 assert(!userCheck.test('007'));
 ```

-Your regex should not match `9`
+Your regex should not match the string `9`

 ```js
 assert(!userCheck.test('9'));
 ```

-Your regex should not match `A1`
+Your regex should not match the string `A1`

 ```js
 assert(!userCheck.test('A1'));
 ```

-Your regex should not match `BadUs3rnam3`
+Your regex should not match the string `BadUs3rnam3`

 ```js
 assert(!userCheck.test('BadUs3rnam3'));
 ```

-Your regex should match `Z97`
+Your regex should match the string `Z97`

 ```js
 assert(userCheck.test('Z97'));
 ```

-Your regex should not match `c57bT3`
+Your regex should not match the string `c57bT3`

 ```js
 assert(!userCheck.test('c57bT3'));
 ```

-Your regex should match `AB1`
+Your regex should match the string `AB1`

 ```js
 assert(userCheck.test('AB1'));
 ```

-Your regex should not match `J%4`
+Your regex should not match the string `J%4`

 ```js
 assert(!userCheck.test('J%4'))